Voices from the siege of Mariupol

 “It’s genocide,” Mariupol Mayor Vadym Boychenko said.
 “They are destroying everything that lives.”

 With communications from the city blocked, those who escape bring with them stories of hunger, fear and survival.
-Some tremble with emotion as they arrive to safety in Zaporizhizhia, 140 miles to the northwest.
+Some tremble with emotion as they arrive to safety in Zaporizhzhia, 140 miles to the northwest.
 Others are rushed straight to the hospital for wounds they sustained in the city, or on the treacherous roads out.

 Mariupol was once home to 450,000 people, and 100,000 or so may still be trapped.
 There are few who fled who didn’t leave someone, and with reports of forced deportations to Russia, some are braving the road back to try to save them.